-Following manufacturer's directions, prepare the tool to pull a compression sleeve.
+Following the manufacturer's directions, prepare the tool to pull a compression sleeve.
 This may involve screwing a special threaded bolt onto the end of the tool, fitting the tip of the tool into the end of the water pipe, then threading the pipe's compression nut onto the bolt.

 Remove the Compression Sleeve

 Tighten down the handle of the sleeve puller.
 This will draw the compression nut forward on the pipe, pulling the compression sleeve free.
 If the sleeve is very tight, it may be necessary to hold the puller with one hand and screw the bolt in with pliers or a wrench.